mvolkmann/blog/src/thunder-client.md

 To delete a collection of requests, click the ellipsis after it and select "Delete".

-## Env tab
+## Environments

-The Env tab is for entering repetitive or sensitive data that is used in requests.
+The Env tab is used to create collections of key/value pairs referred to as an "environment" that represent repetitive or sensitive data used in requests.

 To create a new environment, click the Env tab, click the hamburger menu on the right, select "New Environment", and enter a name.

 To add variables to the environment, click the environment name, enter name/value pairs, and click the Save button.

 To refer to a variable value in a request, enclose the name in double curly braces.
 For example, `{{my-name}}`.
+This syntax can appear in request URLs.
+It likely can also appear in request headers and bodies, but I have not test that.

 ## Data